aws-samples/nextcloud-server/README.md

 To protect recovery points from inadvertent or malicious deletions, you can enable [AWS Backup Vault Lock](https://docs.aws.amazon.com/aws-backup/latest/devguide/vault-lock.html) in compliance mode to provide immutable WORM (write-once, read-many) backups.
 Vaults that are locked in compliance mode *cannot be deleted* once the cooling-off period ("grace time") expires if any recovery points are in the vault.
 Refer to [Protecting data with AWS Backup Vault Lock](https://aws.amazon.com/blogs/storage/protecting-data-with-aws-backup-vault-lock/) for more information.

 ### Filter IAM policy source IP
 Nextcloud server uses [EC2 IAM role](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) for S3 primary storage access.
-If `assignStaticIP` is `Yes`, you can limit access to only your Nextcloud server.
+If instance has Elastic IP (`assignStaticIP`) or is using [NAT gateway](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html), you can limit IAM role access to its public IP address.
 This ensures that even when the session credentials are stolen, an attacker cannot directly use it to access files from his own address.

 The created IAM role can be located in CloudFormation console stack **Resources** section with `Logical ID` of **instanceIamRole**.
 Click on the `Physical ID` value to edit inline permission in IAM console.
-Change `aws:SourceIp` value from `0.0.0.0/0` to your EC2 instance public IPv4 address.
+Change `aws:SourceIp` value from `0.0.0.0/0` to your EC2 instance or NAT gateway Elastic IP address.
 If IP address is 1.2.3.4, your updated policy may look similar to below

 ```
 {